ConcurDataScience/ConcurMLWorkshop/README.md

 ### Session 6 Model Training Automation by Chris Ismael (Day 3)

 - Hands-on: make your model training script re-usable using AWS Sagemaker Processing and Estimator jobs
-- Other tools for ML training automation
+- Use AWS Lambda for ML training automation

 ### Session 7 Service Building by Mike Stark (Day 4)

-- Hands-on: create a Flask-based service for serialized RNN model from Session 5
+- Hands-on: create a Flask-based REST API for serialized RNN model from Session 5
 - Hands-on: create a docker image of the service
 - Hands-on: run service locally
+- Overview of deployment pipeline at SAP Concur

-### Session 8 Service Optimization by Vladimir Valouch & Renan Barreto (Day 4)
+### Session 8 Service Performance Tuning by Vladimir Valouch (Day 4)

+- Hands-on: benchmark the service using Locust
 - Hands-on: optimize the service created in Session 7 by using tf-serving
-- Hands-on: benchmark the service using Locust

-## What to Prep
+## What to Prep Before the Workshop

 ### Github repo